Zebrafish welfare in laboratories

 Fish in pain act in ways that would be irrational and even dangerous for them in a natural environment.
 Lynne’s research has shown how one can prevent this behaviour by giving the fish pain relief.

 She has studied different ways of pain relief, studies that has helped her and her colleagues to come up with standardised protocols.
-Funded by the British 3Rs Center, NC3Rs UK, she has developed a software tool, which helps researchers to monitor the fishes and their wellbeing.
+Funded by the British 3Rs Center, NC3Rs UK, she has developed a software tool, which helps researchers to monitor the fish and their wellbeing.
 The software tool indicates when the fish is stressed or feels pain and the caretakers will know that there is something wrong allowing them to intervene and improve welfare.

 Laboratory fish wellbeing